 Few businesses address the steps necessary to undertake effective succession planning for a multi-generational business to flourish.
 Learn more about this vital aspect of

-While many of us have our personal estate planning affairs in order, few address what happens to their small, family-run businesses when they are no longer able to lead them.
+While many of us have our personal estate planning affairs in order,

 Small businesses and partnerships, especially those without formal governing documents, are particularly susceptible to failure when an owner retires, becomes disabled or passes away.
 Statistics show that only about a third of family-run, small businesses successfully transfer to a second generation.
 For this reason, a viable succession plan is vital for any small business owner who intends to pass on her business to a family member or other qualified individual.

 A successful succession plan requires not only early

 While each business owner may approach succession planning slightly differently, there are, however, some basic steps that are common to all successful succession plans.
 They include:

 Selecting a Successor: Small,

 Formal Training of the Selected Successor: The chosen successor must be thoroughly trained in all critical aspects of the business.
 Having a cursory understanding or being proficient solely in the administrative duties is not sufficient and can have disastrous consequences.
 Therefore, it is imperative that the current owner establishes a formalized training of all critical functions of the business and then have the selected successor actively work in each of these areas until fully trained.

 Establish a Schedule: It is imperative to determine when control of your small business will ultimately shift to the selected successor.
 This avoids the inclination to put off the inevitable and allows both the owner and the successor to naturally transition into their respective roles.